christvb/Math-105LA-LB-MATLAB-files/README.md

 # Math-105LA-LB-MATLAB-files
-Assignments for Math 105A/LA: Numerical Analysis I and Math 105B/LB: Numerical Analysis II Included are functions for implementing:
+Assignments for Math 105A/LA: Numerical Analysis I and Math 105B/LB: Numerical Analysis II

+(Note that symmgauss.m, symmjacobi.m, symmpower.m, and symmSOR.m are part of the MATH 105LA FINAL PROJECT)

+Included are functions for implementing:
 - The bisection method (bisection.m)
 - Newton's method (newton.m)